 All lenders use one or more of the credit reference agencies when deciding whether to accept someone’s application for a loan.

-Most lenders use Experian, followed by Equifax, and, in last place, CallCredit (soon to be called TransUnion).
+Most lenders use Experian, followed by Equifax, and, in the last place, CallCredit (soon to be called TransUnion).

 All lenders, whether they are High Street banks and building societies or payday lenders, must, by law, get a credit report and credit score from a reference agency as part of their decision-making process.
 All lenders are committed to following responsible lending guidelines and obtaining a credit report is a crucial part of the responsible lending process.